alqurri/rwkv/README.md

-# Swin-Unet
+# RWKV-Unet
-[ECCVW2022] The codes for the work "Swin-Unet: Unet-like Pure Transformer for Medical Image Segmentation"(https://arxiv.org/abs/2105.05537).
-Our paper has been accepted by ECCV 2022 MEDICAL COMPUTER VISION WORKSHOP (https://mcv-workshop.github.io/).
-We updated the Reproducibility.
+The codes for the work "ENHANCED MEDICAL IMAGE SEGMENTATION USING RWKV AND CNN".
 I hope this will help you to reproduce the results.

-## 1. Download pre-trained swin transformer model (Swin-T)
-* [Get pre-trained model in this link] (https://drive.google.com/drive/folders/1UC3XOoezeum0uck4KBVGa8osahs6rKUY?usp=sharing): Put pretrained Swin-T into folder "pretrained_ckpt/"

 ## 2. Prepare data